The financial services referred to in this Financial Services Guide (FSG) are offered by:

-You can give us instructions by post, phone, or email.
-We usually require instructions relating to changes to your insurance policies to be confirmed in writing.
-Our contact details are provided at the end of this FSG.
+You can give us instructions by email, phone or post.
+We require instructions relating to changes to your insurance policies to be confirmed in writing.
+Our contact details are provided at the beginning of this FSG.

-Before you enter into an insurance contract, you have a duty to tell us anything that you know, or could reasonably be expected to know, may affect our decision to insure you and on what terms.
+Before you enter into an insurance contract, you have a duty to tell the insurer anything that you know, or could reasonably be expected to know, may affect the insurer’s decision to insure you and on what terms.

-You have this duty until we agree to insure you.
+You have this duty until the insurer agrees to insure you.

-If you do not tell us anything you are required to, we may cancel your contract or reduce the amount we will pay you if you make a claim, or both.
+If you do not tell the insurer anything you are required to, they may cancel your contract or reduce the amount they will pay you if you make a claim, or both.

-If your failure to tell us is fraudulent, we may refuse to pay a claim and treat the contract as if it never existed.
+If your failure to tell them is fraudulent, we may refuse to pay a claim and treat the contract as if it never existed.